What

 Initial concept sketch of the movie info screen.

-Early draft of the welcome screen.
+Draft of the welcome screen.

-Early draft of the movie info screen.
+Draft of the movie info screen.